Instructions for operation

 a).
 If the task is created on the FactVerse Services platform without enabling scan the code to open, you will directly enter the task operation interface.

 b).
 If scan the code to open was enabled, you will need to scan the QR code to initiate the task.
-Align the scanning frame with the device’s QR code, and if scanned correctly, you will be directed to the task operation main interface.
+Align the scanning frame with the equipment’s QR code, and if scanned correctly, you will be directed to the task operation main interface.

 Handling scan exceptions